vOlive-io/RelicsOfTheMeadow/README.md

 # ⭐ About the Game

 Relics of the Meadow is a single-player world-building strategy sandbox where you start on a tiny 5×5 frontier and grow it tile by tile.
 Build homes, tend your economy, craft powerful structures, explore dangerous biomes, discover rare Clearings, and defeat colossal Beasts hiding in the deep.
+Every clearing begins as a **Wild** tile—its terrain is hidden until you station troops in or near it—so scouting and garrisoning matter as much as building.

 There are no AI factions — only you, your people, and the mysteries of the land.